-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

 2. Phoenix32

 The Phoenix Contact Driver (phoenix32.exe) is used for connecting to all PLCs by Phoenix Contact based on the ProConOS protocol.
 This includes, for example, Inline Controllers (ILC), Remote Field Controllers (RFC), PC cards (FC) etc.